• Skip to primary navigation

 Now it's time to fill in all the remaining spaces!

-If you have a particular veggie or fruit that goes with a dip (such as with ranch dressing, hummus, or fruit dip), place them close to their respective dips.
+Place a particular veggie or fruit that goes with a dip (such as ranch dressing, hummus, or fruit dip) close to their respective dips.

 Otherwise, just fill in all the gaps on your tray with various low-carb fruits or berries, chopped veggies, nuts, & pickled items.